Measuring Attribution: How Your Numbers Are Lying To You and How To Fix It

 - Time decay or time-based: all ads leading up to conversion get some credit and the last ad gets the most

-First touch and last touch are the primary models.
+The first touch and last touch are the primary models.
 They can give very different information about your cost of acquisition.